 ActivityPub.
 The fediverse-native distribution layer.

 On-chain social via Neynar.
-Where the crypto-native developer-investor reads.
+Useful when the conversation is already happening in crypto-native circles.

 Company page (no founder personal account, anonymity rule).
 Long-form essays + top-100 engagement.